javieroviedo/javieroviedo.github.io/about.md

 I just published "(Again) CRISIS", a book you can read in this site.

-I'm currently developing new ideas for a new book and I'm also available for work, so feel free to contact me.
+I'm currently developing ideas for a new book and I'm also available for work, so feel free to contact me.

 ### Contact me